 Competition to find the best IT talent is fiercer than ever.
 Companies of all sizes, industries and locations are all struggling to fill vital IT roles.
-Individuals who possess in-demand skillsets and talent are becoming increasingly hard to find.
+Therefore, talented individuals possessing in-demand skill sets are becoming increasingly harder to find.
 In fact, skills shortages that could potentially hinder a company’s growth is a leading concern for many CEOs.
-So how can using social media help you find potential candidates?
+So how can using social media help you find the sought after candidates you need to drive your business forward?

 Using Social Media to Get Involved in the Right Conversations

-Identifying relevant conversations and become part of them is the key to using social media to recruit IT talent.
-Using hashtags is an effective way to ensure your posts get seen by the right people.
+Identifying relevant conversations and becoming part of them is the key to using social media to recruit IT professionals.

 For example, let’s say, you are looking for talented Mobile Developers to join your team.
 Use an #iOSDeveloper hashtag in your post a call out for developers on Twitter.
 This way, relevant people can find your tweet, join the conversation and send you a direct message with their details.